Last updated on October 7th, 2023 at 09:05 am

 And the vote in the Ionian Parliament was more symbolic than essential, the decision was taken.

 The Agreement for the delivery of the Ionian Islands provided some very severe conditions for Greece, which undertook and agreed to pay any compensation to foreign governments, companies, and individuals.

 There were also disagreements and unrest because of the fear that the Ionian Islands would lose their good financial position by joining a poor state.

 The opposition of many of the Eptansians to the Union was well known, especially in Kefalonia and some Corfu villages.

 It was one of the most important turning points in the history of Corfu, the turbulent historical past of the island ended, so ends the prominence of Corfu as the capital of the Ionian state.

 Since then the historical course of Corfu and the Ionian islands is common with Greece.

-The newly established Greek state could not afford the existence of two centres of economic and cultural strength, so in the battle with Athens Corfu lost and after just 40 years became a Greek provincial town.
+The newly established Greek state could not afford the existence of two centers of economic and cultural strength, so in the battle with Athens Corfu lost and after just 40 years became a Greek provincial town.

 This was done by removing from the islands many important infrastructures, such as the power plants of Corfu transferred to Piraeus, the closure of the Ionian University, the abolition of the Ionian Parliament along with the degradation of its building, important changes in the prosperous banking system of the Ionian islands and many more.